j4shu/ShokzDownloader/README.md

 ## Assumptions

-The program assumes that the music files start with a track number prefix.
+- Music files should start with a track number prefix.
 This is to ensure the order they are transferred to the device is deterministic.
 For example, `1 - Song Name.mp3`, `2 - Song Name.mp3`, etc.
+- The selected folder should not contain any subfolders.
+Non-music files will be silently skipped during the transfer process.